OpenCPN/OpenCPN/flatpak/README.md

 Review the `org.opencpn.OpenCPN.yaml` manifest file.
 In the very end are the definitions for the opencpn source; the current setup is to build the tip of the master branch.
-Review and update as required.
+Update as required.

 Build and install the opencpn flatpak package:

     $ cd build; make -f ../flatpak/Makefile build

 Repo maintenance
 ----------------